Siemens-Healthineers/K2s/docs/security/security-features.md

 *K2s* ships [Kyverno](https://kyverno.io/) as a policy enforcement framework within the `security` addon.
 Kyverno runs as a Kubernetes admission controller in the `kyverno` namespace and can **validate**, **mutate**, and **generate** Kubernetes resources based on declarative policies.

-### What ships in Phase 1
+### What currently ships

 - **Framework only.** No default policies are installed.
 The cluster admission behaviour is unchanged until you add policies.
+Default policies may be added later based on feedback and further discussion about what works well for K2s users.
 Use `--omitPolicyEnf` to skip Kyverno installation entirely.
 - All webhooks use `failurePolicy: Ignore`.
 Kyverno being unavailable never blocks cluster operations.
 - Runs in standalone mode (1 replica per controller) suited for K2s single control-plane topology.